jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 1. We want to leverage standard-supported Microsoft ASP.NET web infrastructure (that is well known across the developer community), rather than learning another web framework (like ServiceStack.net - as brilliant as it is).
    - We are choosing ASP.NET Minimal API's over ASP.NET Controllers.
 2. We want to deal with Request and Responses that are related and organized into one layer in the code.
 We favor the [REPR design pattern](https://deviq.com/design-patterns/repr-design-pattern).
-   - We are choosing to use MediatR to relate the requests responses and the endpoints into handlers
+   - We are choosing to use code generate the minimal API handlers that relate the requests responses and the endpoints
 3. Minimal API examples (that you learn from) are simple to get started with but difficult to organize and maintain in larger codebases, especially when we are separating concerns into different layers.
-   - We are seeking patterns that allow us to separate concerns and slit them into de-coupled layers
+   - We are seeking patterns that allow us to separate concerns and slit them into de-coupled layers that are testable and better organized.

 4. Web APIs are most often related to subdomains (and/or audiences) and typically grouped together for easier organization.
 We want a design that is easier to define and organize the API into pluggable modules.
    - We are choosing to encapsulate all web host configurations into one place for reuse across one or more web hosts.
    - We are choosing to implement a pluggable module pattern, (with host reusable host configuration) that makes moving and grouping multiple subdomains of APIs between web hosts easy
    - We are choosing to support a bespoke pattern for aggregating related APIs into a single class, to simplify declarative syntaxes.
-We are choosing to use source generators to convert this code into Mediatr handlers
+We are choosing to use source generators to convert this code into Minimal APIs
 5. We want simple cross-cutting concerns like validation, authentication, rate-limiting, etc. to be easily applied at the module level, or at individual endpoint level.
-   - We are choosing to use FluentValidation + MediatR to wire-up and automatically validate all requests (where a validator is provided by the author)
+   - We are choosing to use FluentValidation to wire-up and automatically validate all requests (where a validator is provided by the author)
-6. We want all aspects of the web API to be testable.
+6. We want all aspects of the web API to be unit testable.
-   - We are choosing to use MediatR to support dependency injection into handlers
 7. We want to support `async` to offer the option to optimize IO-heavy request workloads further down the stack.
    - All API declarations will be `async` by default
 8. We are striving to establish simple-to-understand patterns for the API author while using essential 3rd party libraries, but at the same time, limit the number of dependencies on 3rd party libraries.